 Nevertheless, you may also want to add steps to insert reviews and approvals to ensure that the process meets the standards and requirements of your organization.
 And that’s where customization comes in.

 We’ve created a comprehensive guide to creating workflows and best practices for customization, which you can find here.
-Which will help you whether you want to adapt a workflow or start from scratch.
+It will help you whether you want to adapt a workflow or start from scratch.
 If you need details on creating new statuses or transitions, that’s where to check first.

-What are the stages to incorporate into your Bug workflow?
+What are the Stages to Incorporate into your Bug Workflow?

 So what are the stages you’ll need to incorporate into your bug tracking workflow?
 We’ve broken it down into:

 - Reporting a bug and creating an issue (with the relevant details)

 - Reopening it if need be